danielsaidi/website_danielsaidi/_posts/2009/2009-01-29-iis7-does-not-allow-ports-on-windows-vista.md

 ---
 title:  "IIS 7 does not allow ports on Windows Vista"
 date:   2009-01-29 08:28:00 +0100
-categories: dotnet
-tags: 	windows iis visual-studio
+tags: 	.net windows iis visual-studio
 ---